 This recipe was first published October, 2012 and updated October, 2020.

 The weekend is over and lazy lingering meals will be replaced with quick work-week dinners.
-Cue this easy Shrimp and Sausage Gumbo recipe please.
+Cue this easy gumbo recipe please.

 The reason I made this soup is because a true-blue gumbo is a process that can span over of a couple of days.